By Molly Polk Hannon

 When crisis strikes, the most vulnerable suffer

 When a global crisis strikes, it is often the most vulnerable who suffer the most.
 The fashion industry is hardly an exception.
-The fashion industry is a 2.5 trillion dollar industry that employs approximately 3.4 million people worldwide, 430 million of whom work within the textile industry, making it a global engine for growth.
+The fashion industry is a 2.5 trillion dollar industry and 430 million people are employed within the textile industry, making it a global engine for growth.

 However, in times of crisis, this global engine of growth can suffer.